yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Provision a Resource Manager based Storage account of type Standard LRS in the same Location and Resource Group as your other services.
+1. Provision a Resource Manager based Storage account of type Standard LRS in the same Location and Resource Group as your other services

-2. Name it something like 'contosoeventsSUFFIX'.
+2. Name it something like 'contosoeventsSUFFIX'

 #### Exit criteria:

--  After provisioning is complete, the Storage account will be listed in the Azure Portal.
+-  After provisioning is complete, the Storage account will be listed in the Azure Portal

 ### Task 6: Cosmos DB